 There are three main types of vertical lift modules (VLMs): single lift, twin lift, and double lift.
 The cost of each different type of VLM is determined by size, weight, capabilities, and options.

-• Our Twin Turbo VLM usually costs $5000-$7000 more than single lift VLM, due to a higher-powered propulsion system and elevator which can carry two trays at once.
+• Our Compact Twin Vertical Lift Module usually costs $5000-$7000 more than single lift VLM, due to a higher-powered propulsion system and elevator which can carry two trays at once.
 This boosts picking speeds, as a second tray can be sent to an operator while they are still picking from the first.

-• The Double Lift VLM, an adaptation of the twin lift, can hold four trays per layer.
+• The Compact Double Vertical Lift Module, an adaptation of the twin lift, can hold four trays per layer.
 It’s slightly slower since it picks up two trays at a time, but has double the storage.
 This makes it the most budget-friendly option.

 What are the different ways to express the cost of a VLM?